Campbell County, Tennessee

 Campbell County is a county in the U.S. state of Tennessee.
 It is located on the state's northern border in East Tennessee.
 As of the 2020 census, its population was 39,272.
 Its county seat is Jacksboro.
-Campbell County is included in the Knoxville metropolitan statistical area.
+Campbell County is included in the Knoxville metropolitan area.

 History

 Campbell County was formed in 1806 from parts of Anderson and Claiborne Counties.
-It was named in honor of Colonel Arthur Campbell (1743–1811), a member of the Virginia House of Burgesses and an officer during the American Revolutionary War.
+It was named in honor of Colonel Arthur Campbell, a member of the Virginia House of Burgesses and an officer during the American Revolutionary War.

 New Mammoth Cave, located in Elk Valley, approximately 10 miles southwest of Jellico, was mined for saltpeter (the main ingredient of gunpowder) during the War of 1812.
 This cave possibly was also mined during the Civil War.
 In 1921, the cave was developed as a tourist attraction and was open to the public until at least 1928.
 Today, New Mammoth Cave is securely gated by the U.S. Fish and Wildlife Service.
 It is protected as a sanctuary for bats, including the federally endangered Indiana bat.

 During the Civil War, the county's sympathies were predominantly with the Union.
 On June 8, 1861, voters in Campbell County rejected Tennessee's Ordinance of Secession by a vote of 1,094 to 60.
 On August 1, 1861, Campbell County became the first Tennessee county to form a Union Army unit for the Civil War, organizing Company B of the 1st Tennessee Infantry at Jacksboro.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 498 sqmi, of which 480 sqmi are land and 18 sqmi (3.6%) are covered by water.

 Campbell County is situated in a geological border region between the Cumberland Mountains in the northwest and the Appalachian Ridge-and-Valley Range in the southeast.
 This border area is characterized by several large, elongated ridges, namely Cross Mountain in the west and Cumberland Mountain, Walnut Mountain, and Pine Mountain to the north.
 Ivydell, situated in the Cumberland Mountains region, is the exact geographical center of Campbell County.
 Elevations vary widely across the county, ranging from 3534 ft at Cross Mountain to slightly less than 1000 ft a few miles away at Norris Lake.
 Norris Lake— an artificial reservoir created by the Tennessee Valley Authority in the 1930s— is the main body of water in the region.
 It is fed by the Clinch and Powell Rivers, as well as several large creeks, most notably Davis Creek, Big Creek, and Cove Creek.
-Cove Creek also feeds the much smaller Cove Lake— a recreational lake built by TVA in the 1930s as part of the Norris project— which is located near Caryville.
+Cove Creek also feeds the much smaller Cove Lake—a recreational lake built by TVA in the 1930s as part of the Norris project—which is located near Caryville.